Files

 Introduction

 Welcome to the FME for Smallworld 5 tutorial.
-In the previous section, Importing into Smallworld, you wrote to the Smallworld cable object which only has a single geometry or spatial column.
+In the previous section, Importing into Smallworld, you wrote to the Smallworld cable object, which only has a single geometry or spatial column.
 Many Smallworld objects have multiple spatial columns with different geometries (chain, area, point, text).
-This article covers importing data into your Smallworld 5 database, including how to import into a multiple geometry object.
+This article covers importing data into your Smallworld 5 database, including instructions on importing data into multiple geometry objects.

 Load Supply Point Multiple Spatial Columns

-In this example, you are going to load the Supply Point object which has both a point (location) and text (label) geometries.
+In this example, you will load the Supply Point object, which contains both a point (location) and text (label) geometry.

 Step-by-step Instructions